samuelemarro/scalable-benchmarking/guidance/debate_critique_quality.md

 *Alice claims:* "The proof assumes $f$ is continuous without justification."
 *Bob responds:* "The proof doesn't assume $f$ is continuous.
 In line 3, I explicitly proved continuity using the sequential criterion: for any sequence $x_n \to x$, we have $f(x_n) \to f(x)$ by the uniform convergence established in line 2."

+**Example Defense for Minor Issues:**
+*Alice claims:* "The answer uses inconsistent notation, switching between $f(x)$ and $f$."
+*Bob responds:* "While I could have been more consistent with notation, the context makes the meaning clear throughout.
+This is a stylistic preference rather than a mathematical error.
+Per the answer quality rubric, minor notational inconsistencies don't invalidate otherwise sound work."

 ### Concession

 **When to Concede:**